jltorresm/peer/README.md

 # Peer
 Sublime plugin to create remote peer programming sessions.
-Connects to [Peer Server](https://github.com/jltorresm/peer-server) that manages the sessions.
+Connects to [Peer Server](https://github.com/jltorresm/peerserver) that manages the sessions.

+Important `TODO`: Fix configuration loading for the server url.

 ### Important!
 Read Before Continuing
 This is a basic proof of concept for a functional peer programming plugin.
 The current implementation has several